 - Developed design studies for a swashplateless rotor with active trailing-edge flaps for primary and vibration controls.
 Collaborated with NASA and industry for the development of full-scale rotor systems.

 - Developed consistent couplings of CFD with comprehensive analysis and solved the long-standing problem of vibratory loads prediction in a high-speed flight.
 It was a part of academia/government/industry loads prediction workshop.

 - Pioneered the development of Micro Hovering Air Vehicles.
 Several different types of MAV configurations have been developed, which included: single main rotor, shrouded-rotor, quad-rotor, quad-biplane, cyclocopter, and flapping-wings.
 Not only developed the aeromechanics tools, but also developed micro-autopilots and navigational tools.

-- Pioneered the testing of Mach-scale rotors in very high advance ratios ( ).
+- Pioneered the testing of Mach-scale rotors in very high advance ratios (up to 1.5 ).
 These data are vital for the development of next generation high-speed compound rotorcraft.

 - Developed comprehensive aeromechanics analysis and test data for a Mach-scale coaxial rotor.

 - Developed comprehensive coupled analysis of rotor-body-engine (collaboration with GE and Sikorsky)